developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/keycapture/keycapture.md

 subhead:
 ---
 ## Overview
-The KeyCapture module is used to intercept or override hardware keys.
-It is typically used to provide certain application functions through the use of the device's physical keyboard or other hardware enabled buttons.
+The KeyCapture module is used to intercept or override hardware keys, and is is typically used to assign certain application functions to physical keys or other hardware buttons.

 ## Enabling the API
 There are two ways to enable Enterprise Browser APIs: